Required Identification for all watercraft

 In the 1920's, before the first outlet spillway was built and more recently when the current dam was created, the area, which is now Indianwood Lake, was a mere creek running through three small glacial ponds.
 After the dam was built those water holes became the deepest parts of the now existing Indianwood Lake.
 In the picture above, you can see that the depth of the west lobe reaches 20+ feet.
 The north lobe reaches 45+ feet and the southeast lobe has a 25+ foot deep pocket.
 Surrounding these former ponds, the area that comprises the bulk of Indianwood Lake averages a depth of 5 to 10 feet deep.
 These shallow areas are subject to vigorous weed and alge growth.
 When asked " How deep is your lake?" you can reply that it is around five to ten feet deep and has some holes the reach 20 to 40 feet.

-Indianwood lake is a reservior lake and as such tends to be shallow thus leading to a rapid regrowth of weeds soon after treatments.
+Indianwood lake is a reservoir lake and as such tends to be shallow thus leading to a rapid regrowth of weeds soon after treatments.
 Climate conditions as well as phosphate input from landscapes and septics are the principal enablers for weed growth.
 Our Association representative is assigned to monitor the weed conditions and contract out the appropriate weed removal services to licensed professionals using SAD monies reserved in the Township Treasury.
 Weed types and weed locations are constantly changing, thus making their control challenging, to say the least.
 No one but the professionals are allowed to add any chemicals to our waters!
 It is against the LAW for anyone to do so.
 For riparians, the beach area on your property is best maintained by a manual raking two or three time per year.
-The removed weeds dry out quickly and can be added as compost in your lanscaping and gardens.
+The removed weeds dry out quickly and can be added as compost in your landscaping and gardens.
+Help prevent lake weeds by using zero phosphorus fertilizers.